๐พ Auto-Save: Your work is automatically saved as you type. You can close the browser and come back later.

 Week 3 ยท Student Packet

-Use Part 1 to sharpen your pitch.
-Use Part 2 during practice presentations to give structured feedback.
+Use Part 1 to sharpen your poster content.
+Use Part 2 to draft your answers.
+Use Part 3 to give structured peer feedback.

 Team Name: _______________________